TUNNELING-GROUP/aqua-duct/docs/source/valve/valve_config.rst

 ==================================  ==============  ================================================================
 recluster_outliers                  False           If set to ``True`` reclusterization of outliers is executed
-                                                    according to the method defined in **reclusterization** section. detect_outliers                     False           If set detection of outliers is executed.
-It could be set as a floating point distance threshold or set tu ``Auto``.
+                                                    according to the method defined in **reclusterization** section. detect_outliers                     False           If set, detection of outliers is executed.
+It could be set as a floating point distance threshold or set to ``Auto``.
 See :ref:`clusterization_of_inlets` for more details. singletons_outliers                 False           Maximal size of cluster to be considered as outliers.
 If set to number > 0 clusters of that size are removed and their objects